MadSciencist/Cop/readme.md

 ### What is Cop?
-Cop is a simple, reflection based solution for automatical property copying.
+Cop is a simple, zero-dependencies, reflection based solution for automatical property copying.
 It's usefull when mapping DTO's to domain entities but unlike Automapper it does not create new object.
 This might benefit when user wants to update an entity, but we do not wan't to map all properties (i.e. skip some safty properties like CreatedBy, Roles and so on).

 ### How to use Cop?
 The goal was to make it simple.